TessDejaeghere/InformationScience/assignments/INFORMATION_SCIENCE_ReadMe.txt

 ----------------------------------
 Please know that we have a lot of other exam projects which are difficult and time-consuming.
-I did everything I could to get a result that worked, but sadly I had to take the time limitations into account. :(
+I did everything I could to get a result that worked, but sadly I had to take the time limitations into account.

 > The app will fail if the author name contains extended ASCII.
 I tried everything, nothing worked.

-> The full title has to be typed by the user according to how it's present in the database.
-There are no clear rules regarding capitalization for these titles.
-Sometimes the small words such as 'and', 'the', or 'upon' were capitalized, sometimes they weren't.
-Consequently, I was unable to format the titles 100% correctly, and I chose to let the user search for the full title as it is present in the database.

-	E.g.: "Harry Potter and the Deathly Hallows" will return a correct result, while "harry potter and the deathly hallows" will not.
+> I wrote this program with the link we initially got.
+This returned an ISBN for about 7/10 books.
+Consequently, I was able to fetch an image for a lot of books from the Open Library API.
+Sadly, the new link does not return a lot of ISBNs (the info is simply NOT THERE.).
+So this app doesn't return a lot of images.
+If you would like to test this feature, please try the following searches:

+		> Harry Potter and the Deathly Hallows
+		> Wonderland (novella)
+		> ...